Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-06-PowerShellProgress-Pt1.md

 ---
 published: true
 layout: post
-title: PowerShell ProgressBar Pt 1
+title: "PowerShell ProgressBar -- Part 1"
 description: Showing how to create a progress bar in PowerShell using XAML and runspaces.
-modified: 2015-12-06T00:00:00.000Z
+modified: {}
-tags: [PowerShell, ProgressBar]
+tags:
+  - PowerShell
+  - ProgressBar
-categories: [PowerShell]
+categories:
+  - PowerShell
 ---

 Making PowerShell progress bars has always been a handy feature of PowerShell.
 End users and admins alike love to see that bar progressing just so they know the script is going somewhere. **Write-Progress** is a great tool built into Windows but sometimes you want to hide that black scary screen and surface a beautiful shiny bar of progress that will make your end user oooo and ahhhhh and your PowerShell prowess.